* UAE buoyed by bullish Q1 earnings expectations

 * Abu Dhabi posts biggest daily gain in over two years

-* PetroRabigh down 10 pct on Q1 loss, closure for maintenance
+* PetroRabigh down 10 pct on Q1 loss, closure for

 * But Saudi generally strong, rebounds from chart support